Drum (tobacco): United Kingdom

-Before Douwe Egberts introduced Drum in the UK there was an active gray market and Drum had a large market-share: as the tobacco prices were once much higher in the UK than on the European mainland, there were many people who traveled to (mainly) Belgium or France by ferry to import alcohol and tobacco.
+Before Douwe Egberts introduced Drum in the UK there was an active grey market and Drum had a large market-share: as the tobacco prices were once much higher in the UK than on the European mainland, there were many people who travelled to (mainly) Belgium or France by ferry to import alcohol and tobacco.
 Although this is still going on, the price differences from 10 years ago have decreased.